sergeche/libxmljs/README.md

 [![Build Status](https://secure.travis-ci.org/gagern/libxmljs.svg?branch=master)](http://travis-ci.org/gagern/libxmljs)

 This project is a fork of [libxmljs](https://github.com/polotek/libxmljs).
+The current version 0.14.3 is based on libxmljs 0.14.2 and libxml 2.9.2.

 Libxmljs was originally designed with single-threaded operations in mind.
 There are no asynchroneous operations for things like parsing XML documents.